 Q. Does IR use mechanized means for track laying and maintenance?

 Tie tamping machines are common: Unimat models (by Plasser) tamp one sleeper at a time and can pack sleepers on normal track and turnout; Duomat models tamp two sleepers at a time on normal track.
-CSM is another tie tamper used by IR; it has a cab that moves continuously while the tamping machine itself starts and stops over alteranate sleepers to tamp them two at a time -- this reduces driver discomfort.
+CSM is another tie tamper used by IR; it has a cab that moves continuously while the tamping machine itself starts and stops over alteranate sleepers to tamp them two at a time — this reduces driver discomfort.
 CSM tampers are the most common ones used by IR today.
-[6/04] A 'Tamping Express' machine that tamps three sleepers at a time is being tried out.

-Track laying and relaying by machines is increasingly common.
-Plasser brand machines are seen quite often.
-These include the 'PQRS' or Plasser Quick Relaying System which consists of self-propelled portal cranes, which travel on a wider gauge, called auxiliary track, laid temporarily, outside the track to be renewed.
+Plasser brand machines form the bulk of the track-laying fleet.
+These include the ‘PQRS’ or Plasser Quick Relaying System which consists of self-propelled portal cranes, which travel on a wider gauge, called auxiliary track, laid temporarily, outside the track to be renewed.
 Their capacity for track renewal is about 400m per effective traffic block hour.
 The manufacturers are Plasser and Theurer, BEML, and Simplex.